MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a Statistician at [DIEESE](http://dieese.org.br/) graduated from the [University of Brasilia, (UnB)](http://www.est.unb.br/).
-I have 5 years of experience in applied statistics programming in R. My interests include statistics, data analysis, data enginner, big data, and programming in R and Python.
+I am a Statistician at [Globo.com](http://www.globo.com/) graduated from the [University of Brasilia, (UnB)](http://www.est.unb.br/).
+I have 5 years of experience in applied statistics programming in R. My interests include statistics, data analysis, machine learning, data mining, data enginner, big data, and programming in R and Python.

 Courses
 ============